Scientific name: Depressaria depressana

 Biology

-Purple carrot-seed moth caterpillars feed on flowers and they tie the floral parts with webbing which can make herbs like dill unusable.
-Caterpillars should be expected at the time when host plants are flowering and going to seed.
-Purple carrot-seed moths complete their development in the webbing and adult moth emerge a short time later.
+Purple carrot-seed moth caterpillars feed on the flowers of host plants and they tie floral parts together with webbing.
+This damage can make herbs like dill unusable.
+Caterpillars are typically present when the host plants are flowering and going to seed.

 Identification

-Purple carrot-seed moth caterpillars are small (3/8 inch long) and are greenish-red with many conspicuous white spots on each segment of their bodies.
-Adult moths are also small (3/8 inch long) with purple-grey to brownish wings that they hold folded back along their body when not in flight.
-They also have a light tan or cream-colored patch near the head.
+Adult moths are also small (around 3/8 inch long) and have purple-grey to brownish wings that they hold folded back along their body when not in flight.
+A light tan or cream-colored patch is visible near the head.

 Additional pictures of purple carrot-seed moths can be viewed on the BugGuide webpage.